Zeydi/FCC_Javascript_challenges/README.md

-# FCC_Javascript_challenges
+# Javascript_challenges

-solutions for Free code camp javascript challenges
+solutions for javascript challenges from coding websites such as Freecodecamp, codility ...